 Budgeting and expense reviews don’t have to feel like pulling teeth!
-We often incorporate conscious spending in our annual FIRE budgets, increasing budget categories we find more value or happiness in like travel or cultural experiences.
+We often incorporate conscious spending in our annual FIRE budget, increasing budget categories we find more value or happiness in like travel or cultural experiences.
 That makes for a more positive financial discussion and planning time as a couple.

-It’s one of our secrets to building a strong position of financial strength.
+It’s one of our secrets to rising through the stages of financial independence.

 The expense table below is grouped by parent categories (leftmost column), subcategories within that parent (middle column), and the amount spent.
 Parent categories are totaled on their row, summing all of the subcategory expenses below it.
 Parent category names are linked to a short discussion about that category which follows the table.

 As a point of reference, we live in a medium cost of living, medium-sized city in Virginia, in the United States.
-We are in an urban area: we generally walk to entertainment, parks, and stores.
+We chose city life over country life: we generally walk to entertainment, parks, and stores.

 |Lawn & Garden||0.00|

 |Auto & Transport||2,076.13|

 |Gas & Fuel||355.78|